Scaling Kinetic Monte-Carlo Simulations of Grain Growth with Combined Convolutional and Graph Neural Networks: Results and Discussion

 Fig.~\ref{fig:memory}e, f compares the root-mean-square error (RMSE) of the baseline GNN and the AE+GNN models, both with 3 message-passing layers.
 The RMSE serves as a simple pixelwise accuracy metric.
 More elaborate metrics will be discussed later.
 It should be noted that the RMSE here is always higher than in our previous work \cite{Fan2024MLST}, because (i) the GNN model depth is reduced from 10 to 3 layers, and (ii) the current PMC data contain stochastic fluctuations that increase prediction errors compared to deterministic phase field data in Ref.~\cite{Fan2024MLST}.
 In 2D (Fig.~\ref{fig:memory}e), the RMSE of AE+GNN is always lower than that of the baseline for all $n$ from 2 to 8.
 In 3D (Fig.~\ref{fig:memory}f), the cases with $n=2,4$ are more accurate than GNN but the $n=8$ model is worse.
 We attribute the improved accuracy at moderate $n=2,4$ to the increased receptive field of the GNN in the latent space, as each message-passing step can now transmit information from longer distance.
 The decreased accuracy at high compression ratio may be due to overfitting.
-Overall, the AE+GNN approach not only reduces memory consumption and runtime but also enhances predictive accuracy.
+Overall, the AE+GNN approach not only reduces memory consumption and runtime but also enhances predictive accuracy, which may be partly attributed to the reduced spatial resolution of the encoded representation, since it allows long-range interactions to be captured with a shallower message-passing architecture and thereby lowers the risk of oversmoothing\cite{chen2020measuring, hu2019hierarchical}.

 Furthermore, this new architecture more effectively captures long-term dynamics using far fewer message-passing layers compared to the GNN-only model.
 In our previous study \cite{Fan2024MLST}, the MGN used 10 message-passing layers, which produced acceptable results but at the cost of computational efficiency.
 Excessive message passing also introduces the oversmoothing issue in GNNs.\cite{keriven2022not}.
 The effect of the number of message-passing layers, treated as a hyperparameter, is investigated to evaluate its impact on model performance.
 The results in Fig.~\ref{fig:nmp}(a-c) indicate that three layers are sufficient for this new architecture to ensure stable and accurate predictions, while further increasing the number of message passing layer leads to performance degradation shown in Fig.~\ref{fig:nmp}(g-i).
 For comparison, this hyperparameter is also examined in the GNN-only model (Fig.~\ref{fig:gnn_nmp}).
 A small number of message-passing layers fails to capture the PMC dynamics, whereas adding more layers yields moderately improved results at the expense of higher computational cost but still fails to reproduce the statistical characteristics of the ground truth.
 In contrast, the AE+GNN model requires only three message-passing layers to ensure both accuracy and efficiency. {The ability of AE+GNN to capture long-range dynamics more efficiently with fewer MP layer is attributed to the compressed latent space: information passed from 1 latent voxel away is actually propagated from $n$ real-space voxels away.}